SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 - Carlito (similar to __Calibri__)
 - Open Sans
 - Lato
-- PT Sans (Research Catalogue logo uses this)
+- PT Sans (used in the Research Catalogue logo)
 - Roboto